frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

 # NAME

-A most common type of hierarchical clustering used to group objects in clusters based on their similarities.
+Agglomerative Clustering - The most common type of hierarchical clustering used to group objects in clusters based on their similarities.

 # SYNOPSIS